Pain Medicines for Diabetic Neuropathy - Topic Overview

 Lidocaine or mexiletine.
 Lidocaine comes as a patch that you can

-place on your skin where the pain is the worst.
+put on your skin where the pain is the worst.
 Mexiletine is an oral medicine

 similar to lidocaine.
 Both medicines are used to relieve pain caused by